dortegas/UFOs/README.md

 **Recommendations:**

-  1. To improve the user experience on the table filters, we could integrate JavaScript elements like Calendar in the Date filter, so the match criteria can work to retrieve accurate results.
+  1. To improve the user experience on the table filters, we could integrate JavaScript elements like Calendar in the Date filter, so the search criteria can retrieve accurate results.

 <img src="Resources/filter_5.png" width="500" />

+  2. We could strengthen the filter table function with the JavaScript function toUpperCase or toLowerCase to convert the user inputs and the data source so the match criteria could be case insensitive.